valenpe7/numerical_methods/README.md

 - Further study materials: http://kfe.fjfi.cvut.cz/~vachal/edu/nme/

 The study materials are evolving quickly.
-Therefore, if you find any mistake, please submit an **[issue](https://github.com/valenpe7/numerical_methods/issues)** to this GitHub project page.
+Therefore, if you find any mistake, please submit an **[issue](https://github.com/valenpe7/numerical_methods/issues)** to this GitHub project repository.